aws-samples/bioimage-search/README.md

 ![architecture diagram](https://github.com/aws-samples/bioimage-search/blob/master/BioimageSearch-1.png?raw=true)

+## Blog - Under Construction

+Please use master branch for deployment

 ## What is this Project Useful For?

 There are many situations where it is useful to ask, “How similar is A to B?”, where A and B can be almost anything that can be represented by a digital artifact, e.g., an image or video, a sound recording,